bbcrown/wiad/developement-protocol.md

 4- funcs.R: contains the small functions called in server.R or ui.R

 It is expected that every function is responsible for a single task.
 While, we acknowledge *Shiny* apps are generally contain large chunks of code in server.R and ui.R as the debugging becomes a challenge for function calls from the *Shiny* shell, we still try to minimize the size of main code in server.R and ui.R.

+### Comments
+- It is expected that comments are used troughout the code to explain which part does what
+- Comments in the code are reserved only to increase clarity of each parts.
+- Comments should not be used for raising question or adding notes about a know issue or bug.
+Those should be documented in *working-issues.md*.